canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 ```

 !!!
 Note:
-    Take a look at the PPA, or use `apt search nvidia` to find the version
+    Take a look at the PPA, or use `apt search nvidia`, to find the version
     number of the latest drivers.

 You'll need to reboot your machine after the installing the Nvidia drivers,